mfenerich/IoTSimulation/README.md

    - **Zalando Postgres Operator** is used to initialize TimescaleDB with the required schema and policies.

 3. **Automation**:
-   - The `Makefile` simplifies cluster setup, service deployment, and teardown:
+   - Use the `Makefile` to simplify cluster setup, service deployment, and teardown:
      ```bash
      make build
      ```